anerv/cycling_data_quality/workflow.md

 - e.g. generate a PDF - each page contains a figure and an explanatory text. or keep it in notebook only

 # TO-DO

-- Intrinsic done
+- Intrinsic done (minus plotting) **Saturday**
+- Extrinsic analysis: **NEXT WEEK**

+## Week after:
+- write function tests
-- Extrinsic analysis
+- Run analysis on different case data (at least 3)
-- Implement function for running a function for each grid cell
+- Fix notebooks with text etc

+## TURIN:
+- Write paper

+## Before FOSS4G:
+- Fix all plots (make nicer, some folium)
-- Write tests for evaluation functions
+- Write tests for all functions
 - when coding is done: add text and explanations to notebooks
 - Clean up and add to config file
 - Change all plots to folium plots?
 - Documentation, environment
 - Update README: description, how to cite, contacts

-- Remember for input reference data - must have nodes at intersections!
+## Saturday
+- Compute 'incompatible' edges grid
+- Visualise tagging
+- Plan extrinsic analysis - detailed notebook